Defunct schools in the Metropolitan Borough of Dudley: Flax Hall Primary School

 Flax Hall Primary School was a primary school located in Woodsetton, West Midlands, England.
 It was built in the 1950s in Eve Lane - on the border with Dudley - to serve a newly completed council housing estate which was developed on adjoining farmland.
 From 1954 to 1981 it was called Parkes Hall Primary School.
 Pupils attending were aged 5 to 11 years, but from September 1972 the school also provided education for 12-year-olds.
 Falling numbers on the school roll during the 1980s saw the local authority decide that it was no longer viable, and the school closed in July 1989, merging with Sycamore Green Primary School.
-However, the Flax Hall buildings were retained as an annexe to Sycamore Green until December 1991, when an extension to the main Sycamore Green site meant that all pupils were taught there and Flax Hall was converted into a community centre.
+However, the Flax Hall buildings were retained as an annexe to Sycamore Green until December 1991, when an extension to the main Sycamore Green site meant that all pupils were taught there and Flax Hall was converted into a training centre for DMBC employees.

-The community centre was demolished in 2019 and by the middle of 2020 had been replaced with a new housing estate, built on what is now called Shearing Close.
+The centre was demolished in 2019 and by the middle of 2020 had been replaced with a new housing estate, built on what is now called Shearing Close.

 Greenhill Middle School

 Greenhill Middle School was a 9-13 middle school situated in Halesowen, West Midlands (formerly Worcestershire), England.
 It opened in September 1972 within the buildings of the former Hill & Cakemore Secondary Modern boys and girls schools situated on Long Lane.
 Its opening coincided with the reorganisation of schools in Halesowen which saw 5-7 infant, 7-11 junior and 11-16/18 secondary schools replaced by 5-9 first, 9-13 middle and 13-18 secondary schools.
 The old Hill & Cakemore Secondary Modern School was relocated to a site in Kent Road which became known as Leasowes High School, serving pupils aged 13–18.
-However, three-tier education in Halesowen was a short lived experiment which lasted only 10 years.
+However, three-tier education in Halesowen was a short-lived experiment that lasted only 10 years.
 It was abolished in July 1982, although the buildings remained as an annexe of Leasowes High School, mostly for the teaching of pupils at the lower end of the new 11-16 age range.
 The Greenhill site remained in use until 1987, when extensions were completed at the main Leasowes site to accommodate the younger pupils.
 The Greenhill buildings fell into disuse and were demolished soon after.